 About Us

-Jim Clarkson, MA, LADAC, is the co-founder and Principal at Transformativa.
+Jim Clarkson, MA, LADAC,THP is the co-founder and Principal at Transformativa.
 He experienced sexual abuse by priests and dedicated his life to holding the Roman Catholic Church accountable and helping others who have been hurt by those in authority.
 Jim has a master's degree in Culture with an emphasis in Psychology from Holy Names University in Oakland, California where he focused on the cultural practices of healing mental health and addiction challenges across cultures and across centuries, particularly the roles of healers in traditional cultures.
-He has a bachelor’s degree in psychology from the University of St. Thomas in Houston, Texas, received his counseling training at the University of Houston and was the first to complete the ValueOptions Corporate Executive Leadership Program and where he served on the National Cultural Competency Committee and Division of Emerging Markets.
-Jim has helped lead national insurers respond to business best practices and cultural competency requirements in their Medicaid and other business proposals and has managed multi-market mental health and substance use disorder delivery systems across the country in public and private sectors.
+He has a bachelor’s degree in psychology from the University of St. Thomas in Houston, Texas, received his counseling training at the University of Houston and was one of the first to complete the ValueOptions Corporate Executive Leadership Program and where he served on the National Cultural Competency Committee and Division of Emerging Markets.
+Jim has helped lead national insurers response to business best practices and cultural competency requirements in their Medicaid and other business proposals and has managed multi-market mental health and substance use disorder delivery systems across the country in public and private sectors.

 In addition to his role as a managed care executive, Jim has worked and consulted with programs across the country focusing on the connection between spirituality and wellness, mental health, addiction recovery, and financial and business literacy.
 He has worked with both behavioral health providers and national organizations to support their financial wellness and revenue growth.
 He managed the Healing Circle at the Institute of American Indian Arts in Santa Fe, New Mexico and has worked with pueblos and tribes around the country.
-Jim has served as President of the New Mexico Recovery Professionals Alliance, was a Key Supervisor for the Matrix Institute, is a Certified Mental Health First Aid Trainer and for 30 years has helped Fortune 500 companies and public healthcare systems create environments for recovery, sustainability, and positive therapeutic outcomes.
+Jim has served as President of the New Mexico Recovery Professionals Alliance, was a Key Supervisor for the Matrix Institute, served as a Certified Mental Health First Aid Trainer and for 35 years has helped Fortune 500 companies and public healthcare systems create environments for recovery, sustainability, and positive therapeutic outcomes.

 Senior Advisors:

-Rev. Brendalyn Batchelor, M.A., LPC, is a therapist, ordained Unity minister, Licensed Professional Counselor, Certified Spiritual Director, HeartMath Coach and Lead Unified Mindfulness Coach.
+Rev. Brendalyn Batchelor, M.A., LPC, is a therapist, ordained Unity minister, Licensed Professional Counselor, Certified Spiritual Director, HeartMath Coach and Unified Mindfulness Coach.

 Sylvia Barela, MBA, is the National Managing Partner of Via Positiva and the former CEO of Santa Fe Recovery Center, in Santa Fe, New Mexico.
 She is a statewide leader in the cultures and behavioral health services in New Mexico and subject matter expert in substance use disorder in the Public Sector.